qvad/taqo/README.md

 # Query Optimizer Testing Framework

-Idea of the framework is to automate routines around query optimizer testing and generate a human readable report that can be manually verified.
+Idea of the framework is to automate routines around query optimizer testing and generate human-readable report that can be manually verified.
-Since the query optimizer depends on data on cluster, hardware, etc.., all test scenarios are trying to reduce these effects and exclude hard checks in fail criterias.
+Since the query optimizer depends on data on cluster, hardware, etc.., all test scenarios are trying to reduce these effects and exclude hard checks in fail criteria.

+# Installation

+There are few things required before TAQO can be fully usable.

+1. Install python3.10+
+2. Create `venv` if needed
+3. Install python requirements `pip install -r requirements.txt`

+### Additional dependencies

+To generate PDF/HTML from `.adoc` file [asciidoc utility](https://asciidoc.org/) needed.
+In some environments `--asciidoctor-path` must be specified, e.g. for macOS Homebrew installation value should be `/opt/homebrew/bin/asciidoctor`.
+Note that `asciidoc` and `asciidoctor` are separate projects!

+For proper syntax highlight `coderay` must be installed by `gem install coderay`

+----

 There are 3 main essences in the framework - **Model** and actions: **Collect** and **Report**.

-----

 ## Model